kosayoda/nvim-lightbulb/README.md

     },
     status_text = {
         enabled = false,
-        -- Text to show at when status text requested text = "💡",
+        -- Text to provide when code actions are available text = "💡",
-        -- Text to show when status text requested and no actions available not_lit_text = ""
+        -- Text to provide when no actions are available text_unavailable = ""
     }
 }
 ```